rahulshankariyer/PortolioProject/README.md

 1. Using SQL Server Management Studio, the following were extracted:

-    (i) Tests Per Case - Average Number of Tests Conducted to Detect a Positive Covid Case (ii) Testing % - Percentage of the Population Tested for Covid (iii) Covid Case % - Percentage of the Population to have Contracted Covid (iv) Covid Death % - Percentage of Deaths Among Those Who Contracted Covid
+    (i) Testing % - Percentage of the Population Tested for Covid (ii) Covid Case % - Percentage of the Population to have Contracted Covid (iii) Covid Positivity % - Percentage of Infections Among Those Who were Tested (iv) Covid Death % - Percentage of Deaths Among Those Who Contracted Covid

 2. The queries used to extract the above data are available in the <a href = "https://github.com/rahulshankariyer/PortolioProject/blob/main/Covid-19/Covid%20Testing%2C%20Cases%20%26%20Deaths.sql"> Covid Testing, Cases & Deaths.sql </a> file

-3. Using the data extracted in Step 2, I created 3 visualizations in Tableau - (i) <a href = "https://public.tableau.com/app/profile/rahul5702/viz/CovidTestsCasesDeaths/Tests_1#1"> Tests Per Case - USA vs Rest of the World </a>
+3. Using the data extracted in Step 2, 3 visualizations were created in Tableau - (i) <a href = "https://public.tableau.com/app/profile/rahul5702/viz/CovidTestsCasesDeaths/Tests_1#1"> Tests Per Case - USA vs Rest of the World </a>
     (ii) <a href = "https://public.tableau.com/app/profile/rahul5702/viz/CovidTestsCasesDeaths/Cases"> Covid Case % - USA vs Rest of the World </a>
     (iii) <a href = "https://public.tableau.com/app/profile/rahul5702/viz/CovidTestsCasesDeathsPart2/Deaths"> Covid Death % - USA vs Rest of the World </a>